mahgouba/inventoryMaster-2/replit.md

 - **Tested API endpoints**: Confirmed that both /api/vehicle-specifications and /api/vehicle-image-links endpoints work correctly for creating new entries
 - All hierarchy management functionality now operational with proper error handling and data validation

+**August 13, 2025 - Vehicle Sharing Interface Updates:**
+- **Updated all icons in vehicle sharing component** to use automotive-themed icons in color #C49632
+- **Replaced generic icons** with car-specific icons (Car, Settings, Calculator, FileText, ExternalLink)
+- **Applied consistent color scheme** (#C49632) to all buttons, icons, and UI elements in vehicle sharing dialog
+- **Enhanced visual identity** with automotive theme throughout the sharing interface
+- All sharing functionality maintained with improved visual design consistency

 ## System Architecture

 ### Core Design Principles